-Expenditure totaling £297,842 was incurred in year (2019: £274,025) relating to HE course delivery and registration fees under the academic partnership arrangement.
-At the year end there was £1,065 (2020: £600) outstanding.
-Income of £38,575 (2020: £32,813) was received in respect of course delivery and premises compliance testing.
+Expenditure totaling £37,911 was incurred in year (2021: £297,842) relating to HE course delivery and registration fees under the academic partnership arrangement.
+At the year end there was £0 (2021: £1,065) outstanding.
+Income of £25,758 (2021: £38,575) was received in respect of course delivery and premises compliance testing.
 The figure excludes grant payments.
-At year end there was £15,466 (2020: nil) due from the college.
+At year end there was £18,932 (2021: £15,466) due to the college.

-Plymouth City Council- Ed Coley is employed by Plymouth City Council and Debbie Taylor's son is a cabinet member for Education, Skills and Transformation at Plymouth City Council Transactions routinely occur between the College and the local council.
+Plymouth City Council - Amanda Ratsey is Head of Economy Enterprise & Employment.
+Transactions routinely occur between the College and the local council.
 As such, we review, consider and report on non-routine transactions only.
 There have been no non-routine transactions in the year requiring disclosure.